hexagontk/hexagon/contributing.md

     alias gw='./gradlew'
     alias dcupd='docker-compose up -d'

-It is recommended that you add: `gradlew clean site installDist installAllTemplates` to your `.git/hooks/pre-push` script.
+It is recommended that you add: `gradlew clean check site installDist installAllTemplates tfb` to your `.git/hooks/pre-push` script.
 As this command will be executed before pushing code to the repository (saving time fixing [Travis] build errors).